rob-broadley/devenv/README.md

 If using Windows Terminal set the `command line` option in settings to `wsl --distribution devenv zsh --login` for zsh on start up, or `wsl --distribution devenv tmux new-session -A -s dev` for tmux on start up.

-## Local Install (Unmaintained)
-A script to set up the environment for the local user can be produced from the container definition file (Containerfile) by running `make install.sh`.
-The produced `install.sh` script should work for recent versions of Fedora, but may need modifying for other distributions / operating systems.